 - Strong time-management skills, ability to meet strict deadlines

 - Commitment to customer service.
 Must be able to communicate and work well with GMC members, staff, volunteers, hikers, and public land managers.
-Must be self-motivated and capable of motivating others
+Must be self-motivated and capable of motivating others.

 - Experience in teaching environmental education, trail work, and skill-based programs in backcountry recreation preferred

 - Certification or ability to become certified in Wilderness First Aid and Leave No Trace

-- Available for occasional evenings (e.g. weeknight meetings, workshops, and events) and weekend work (e.g. quarterly Saturday board meetings and volunteer training sessions)
+- Available for evenings (e.g. weeknight meetings, workshops, and events) and weekend work (e.g. quarterly Saturday board meetings and volunteer training sessions)

-Salary Range: $32,000 to $38,000 depending on experience and qualifications.
+$35,000 to $40,000 depending on experience and qualifications.